5 Best Dropbox Alternatives (2025) – Free and Paid

 4. Microsoft OneDrive

-When looking for an alternative to Dropbox, many people turn to Microsoft’s OneDrive.
-If you have been utilizing the company’s OS, you probably already know your way around it.
+Many people turn to Microsoft’s OneDrive as an alternative to Dropbox.
+If you have been using the company’s OS, you probably already know how to use it.

-For those who prefer not to use Google’s services, OneDrive from Microsoft offers cloud-hosted versions of Office programs.
-The fact that it works seamlessly within the Windows environment bodes well for its accessibility.
+For those who prefer not to use Google’s services, Microsoft offers cloud-hosted versions of Office programs.
+OneDrive’s seamless integration within the Windows environment bodes well for its accessibility.

 Also, it’s perfect for hiding away private photos and documents.
 Each new user on OneDrive receives 5 GB of free space.
-You can get 1TB of storage for an additional $69.99 per year.
-That’s much more space than you get with Dropbox’s basic subscription plan.
+You can get 1TB of storage for an additional $69.99 annually.
+That’s much more space than with Dropbox’s basic subscription plan.

 5. Box

 Box, unlike Dropbox, is explicitly designed with business customers and corporations in mind.
-It has all the same great capabilities as Dropbox, but with the additional support, those users require.
+It has the same excellent capabilities as Dropbox but with the additional support those users require.
 In addition to the standard synchronization options, there are some simple yet helpful project management features.

 This pricing structure is designed with business customers in mind.
 The box is one of the more expensive solutions, with 100GB plans starting at $7 per month and free options is capped at 10GB.